-“Lot No. 249” is one of my favorite horror stories, because it combines the cozy sitting room atmosphere of Baker Street with the bucolic, intellectual setting of Oxford University, which is infused with a strange and terrible horror beyond the ken of Britain’s brightest and best.
-It is, however, far from a simple tale of terror, and has far more subtext – mostly sexual, cultural, and social – than the wildest tales of Poe or Hoffmann.
-The story is far more steeped in homoerotic overtones than “The Silver Hatchet,” brooding almost openly – without excuse or artifice – on the nature of British masculinity, and its ideal manifestation.
-The four main characters represent four elements of manhood: the “robust” athlete, the “robust” scholar, the effete victim, and the effeminate villain.
+“Lot No. 249” is one of my favorite horror stories: it combines the cozy, sitting room atmosphere of Baker Street with the bucolic, intellectual setting of Oxford University, but is subtly darkened by the shadow of a strange and terrible horror that baffles England’s brightest and best.
+It is, however, far from a simple tale of terror, and has the same rich subtext – mostly sexual, cultural, and social – of the Poe and Hoffmann’s wildest tales.
+The story is even more steeped in homoerotic overtones than “The Silver Hatchet,” openly brooding – without excuse or artifice – on the nature of British masculinity and its ideal manifestation.
+The four main characters represent four elements of manhood: the “robust” athlete, the profound scholar, the effeminate victim, and the craven villain.

 The story begins at Oxford University where three students live in the three apartments stacked on top of each other in a medieval turret.
 Abercrombie Smith, an athletic, unimaginative medical student, lives on the top apartment.
 He is something of a blend between Watson and Holmes, enjoying solitude and pipes as much as a good boat race or boxing match.
 Below his apartment is the loathsome Edward Bellingham, a flabby, antisocial scholar of Eastern languages and metaphysics who has been travelling in Egypt recently.
 On the bottom story of the turret is the passive and anxious Monkhouse Lee, to whose sister Bellingham is engaged.
 The three apartments share a staircase, and while Smith remains engrossed in studies above, he often overhears encounters between his suite mates on the stairs or under his floorboards.